hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 ![output](/images/uploads/blog2020/output.png)

-As we can see, the model predict it right this time, but it may surely miss some disease names.
+As we can see, the model predicts it right this time, but it may surely miss some disease names.
 Let's measure the overall performance.

 ```python
 outputs = []